-For projects that are expected to or currently produce more than 25,000 tonnes of CO2-equivalent annually, the client will quantify direct emissions from the facilities owned or controlled within the physical project boundary, as well as indirect emissions associated with the off-site production of energy used by the project.
-Quantification of GHG emissions will be conducted by the client annually in accordance with internationally recognized methodologies and good practice."
+"For projects that either (1) have, or are expected to have, gross emissions in excess of 100,000 tonnes CO2-equivalent annually, or (2) are expected to result in a net change in emissions, positive or negative, of more than 25,000 tonnes of CO2-equivalent annually post-investment, the client will quantify these emissions in accordance with EBRD Protocol for Assessment of Greenhouse Gas Emissions.
+The scope of GHG assessment shall include all direct emissions from the facilities, activities and operations that are part of the project, as well as indirect emissions associated with the production of energy used by the project.
+Quantification of GHG emissions will be conducted by the client annually and reported to EBRD."